LeeJunHyun/arxiv_crawler/README.md

 2. Set your search keywords(list) at `utils.py`.
-(search for articles that contain the keywords in the abstract.)
+(crawler will search for articles that contain the keywords in the abstract.)

 ```python
 class Config(object):